jonnysfarmer/gift-list/README.md

 Once the basis of that worked, the next challenge was to create success and error messages.
 After some investigation determined where to add success responses, and while creating tests determined how to handle errors to client.

-It utilises multiple API calls both within our backend and out to the Etsy API.
+It utilised multiple API calls both within our backend and out to the Etsy API.

+After building the frontend, we realised this was over complicated and did not need to make the call to Etsy as we already had the item data.

 ----